Dance TheaterShot of performers on stage with lights in the background.

 Employment opportunities

-Below is a snapshot of what some University of Plymouth graduates told us they were doing 15 months after graduation.
-For some graduates, these jobs serve as ‘stepping stones’ to other roles by providing relevant workplace experience.
+Below is a snapshot of what some of University of Plymouth graduates told us they were doing 15 months after graduation.
+For some graduates, these jobs serve as stepping stones to professional posts by providing relevant workplace experience.

 • Actor